arosecast/arc-old/_drafts/_murakami/haruki-murakami-windup-bird-chroncle.md

 	</div>
 </div>

 So here is my new version of the illustration for Murakami’s novel, The Wind-Up Bird Chronicle.
+This is one of the illustrations I am most delighted with.
+I always loved the idea of the wind-up bird, and think it makes for a really alluring image.
+So there wasn’t really a better idea for what to depict.

 As normal, I have released it as an A6 and A4 print on my [Etsy](https://www.etsy.com/shop/ARoseCast?section_id=18192366 "Watercolour Illustration for Haruki Murakami's The Wind-Up Bird Chronicle on Esty") store, as well as a range of products over on [Society6](LINK "Watercolour Illustration for Haruki Murakami's The Wind-Up Bird Chronicle on Esty").

 You can also get a sneak peek at all the rest of my <a href="/project/illustration-murakami.html" title="Haruki Murakami novel watercolor illustrations by illustrator / artist Karen Muray of A Rose Cast">Haruki Murakami novel illustrations</a> over on my portfolio.